 Many diseases common diseases also have an impact on oral health, and can therefore affect the course of treatment developed for you.

 For instance, Diabetes can increase the risk of periodontal disease.
 If your orthodontist is aware that you have Diabetes, he'll know to choose a teeth straightening option for you that will make keeping your gums and teeth extra clean as easy as possible.

 It's also vital that we know what medications you take, as these may also affect your oral health in different ways.
 If, for example, your medication causes dry mouth (as many do), this can increase your risk of cavities, since saliva functions in part to wash away food particles and debris from your teeth.

 We also need to be sure that any medication we prescribe won’t be in conflict with something you are already taking.
 For example, if jaw surgery is part of your treatment plan, then a medication you take could make it necessary for us to change the type of anesthesia we use.

-Be sure to keep Dr. Kanani's office up to date when your health status changes.
+Be sure to keep your orthodontist's office up to date when your health status changes.
 This includes letting us know if you change medications, are pregnant, smoke, become ill, or develop allergies.

-We will not under any circumstances release any medical information you provide us without your consent.
-However, we may ask you to sign a consent form so that we can release your medical information to your insurance company for your health insurance benefits.
+Your orthodontist will not release any medical information you provide him without your consent.
+However, he may ask you to sign a consent form so that he can release your medical information to your insurance company for your health insurance benefits.